atomikui/atomikui-core/src/components/post/Post.md

-Content displayed for public viewing.
-E.g a blog post.
+Content displayed for public viewing, such as a blog post.

 ```jsx
 import { Post, Comment } from '@alaneicker/atomik-ui';